Ghent Altarpiece: Adam and Eve

-In contrast to the other panels in the register, Adam and Eve are positioned near the edge of each panel, and neither is entirely within the border of their setting.
-Adam's foot appears to protrude out of the niche and frame and into real space.
-More subtly, Eve's arm, shoulder and hip appear to extend beyond her architectural setting.
+Adam's foot appears to protrude out of the niche into the viewer's space.
+Similarly, Eve's arm, shoulder and hip appear to extend beyond her architectural setting.
 These elements give the panel a three-dimensional aspect.
-The trompe-l'œil become more pronounced when the wings are turned slightly inwards, an especially interesting fact when it is considered that the polyptych was wider than the original chapel it was executed for and could never be opened fully.
+These trompe-l'œils become more pronounced when the wings are turned slightly inwards, and contract to the fact that the polyptych was wider than the original setting and could never be opened fully.

-Above Adam is a grisaille depiction of Abel making a sacrifice of the first lamb of his flock and Cain presenting part of his crops as a farmer to the Lord.
-Above Eve is a representation of the murder of Abel by his brother Cain with an ass's jawbone.
+The grisaille above Adam shows Abel sacrificing the first lamb of his flock, and his brother Cain presenting crops to the Lord.
+Above Eve is a representation of Abel being murdered by Cain with what appears to be an ass' jawbone.

 Lower register

 A continuous panoramic landscape unifies the five panels of the lower register.
 The large central panel shows the adoration of the Lamb of God (Agnus Dei) arranged in a scene derived from the Gospel of John.
 A series of crowds of people stream towards the lamb to worship; four groupings congregate at each corner of the central panel, another four arrive in the two pairs of outer panels – representing the Warriors of Christ and Just Judges on the left-hand side, and the holy hermits and pilgrims on the right.
 Of the eight groupings only one consists of females.
 The groupings are segregated by their relationship to the old and new testaments, with those from the older books positioned to the left of the altar.

-Among the pilgrims is Saint Christopher, patron saint of travelers.
+Among the pilgrims is Saint Christopher, patron saint of travellers.
 At the rear of the hermits on the inner right-hand panel is Mary Magdalene, carrying unguents.